jsqry/jsqry.github.io/README.md

 .u( expr )  | unique
 .g( expr )  | grouping

-Note that any of the call can accept optional function expression `expr` that will define the behavior of a call.
+Note that any of the call can accept optional [functional expression](#functional-expression) `expr` that will define the behavior of a call.
 If omitted the default is used which is identity (`_`).

 ### Nested filtering